READ OUR COASTAL BLOG

 Marine debris is a problem threatening our world's waterways, including Tomales Bay and its watershed.
 One way EAC is working to combat marine debris is through its work above on best management practices.

 EAC is also actively working with the California Department of Fish and Wildlife and the Fish and Game Commission to advocate for the clean up of any legacy marine debris in Tomales Bay.
 EAC also holds annual trash clean ups, reducing trash from our watershed and directly from Tomales Bay.
 Learn more about how you can participate in EAC's Coastal Clean Up Day or Litter Bugs Me.

 Tomales Bay is a sensitive eelgrass habitat.
 Marine flowering plants, or seagrasses, such as eel grass or surf grass provide homes to many marine creatures.
 EAC is closely monitoring eelgrass research taking place on the Bay.
 You can count on EAC to remain engaged and critical in its review.

 Eelgrass Research Resources:

-To view the above Department Data: zoom in to Tomales Bay< Click on Layers (top left)> scroll to bottom and click on Habitats> scroll down and select Eelgrass
+- California Department of Fish and Wildlife Data: To view the Department Data: zoom in to Tomales Bay> Click on Layers (top left)> scroll to bottom and click on Habitats> scroll down and select Eelgrass